 To ensure that these objectives are met, a lender might seek the appointment of a receiver as soon as a commercial mortgage loan goes into default.

 A receiver is an unbiased third party that the court appoints to protect the property from damage or lost rental income.
 Typically, the receiver is an individual person, though it could be a company.

-The receivership process typically begins when a commercial property owner stops making mortgage payments.
-The lender submits a petition to the court to appoint a receiver either prior to an action to foreclose or concurrently with the foreclosure.
+The receivership process ordinarily begins when a commercial property owner goes into default.
+The lender submits a petition to the court to appoint a receiver either before an action to foreclose or concurrently with the foreclosure.
 The court-appointed receiver is then responsible for managing the property until the foreclosure is complete.
-Once appointed, the receiver is able to:

 Furthermore, the duties of the receiver include:

 Waste is the unreasonable or improper use of property that damages the value of the property or allowing the property to deteriorate to the point of neglect and decay.
 An example of waste is if the borrower holds off on needed maintenance, like fixing a broken elevator or replacing broken windows.

 Moreover, a court-appointed receiver answers to the court, not the lender.
 This means that the lender must give up some control, which is of particular concern to lenders when it comes to selling the commercial property, setting a minimum sale price, and distributing the proceeds.

 If you're a commercial property owner facing foreclosure, it's important to keep in mind that a foreclosure involves many legal intricacies.
 It might be beneficial to employ the services of a qualified attorney to help you through the process and ensure that you fully understand your rights under the law.